Which of These Shapes is Congruent to the Given Shape? A Deep Dive into Congruence

 - Rectangle D: Length = 4 cm, Width = 8 cm

 Rectangles C and D are not congruent.
 Although they have the same area, their corresponding sides are not equal.
-However, they might be considered similar, as their corresponding angles are all equal to 90 degrees and their sides are proportional (the ratio between the length and width is consistent for both rectangles).
+Even so, they might be considered similar, as their corresponding angles are all equal to 90 degrees and their sides are proportional (the ratio between the length and width is consistent for both rectangles).

 Let's look at triangles: